arthurdedeus/r2/README.md

 ## 🧱 What’s it made of?

-We picked tools that make building fast and efficient, as well as 100% free.
+I've picked tools that make building fast and efficient, as well as 100% free.

 - **React** – It’s the backbone of the app.
 Components, state, all that good stuff.
 - **TypeScript** – Because catching bugs *before* production feels like a win.